 Similar to the above, posts are grouped by tags.
 If posts have multiple tags, they will be repeated in each group.

 Order posts by post title (default behaviour)

-Of course you can mix an match many of these parameters to your hearts content.
+Of course, you can mix and match many of these parameters to your heart’s content.